ethereum/remix-workshops/ProxyContract/1_Why/step1.md

-# Proxy Contract AKS the Dispatcher
+# Proxy Contract AKA the Dispatcher

 ## Why?

-This is a great pattern which is used mainly in **library development**.
+This is a great pattern that is used mainly in **library development**.

 It helps in the following ways:

 - **Save gas cost at deployment time**
 The purpose of a high gas cost is to discourage the operations that cost a lot for their execution and to encourage optimized code.

-- Proxy contracts are useful when a lot of instances of the same contract required to be deployed because they reduce the duplications in the deployment.
+- Proxy contracts are useful when a lot of instances of the same contract need to be deployed because they reduce the duplications in the deployment.

 - **Avoid code repetition in the blockchain.**
 Heavy computations are expensive because every node will need to perform them, this is of course slowing the network.